SrinivasanPakkirisamy/UPSTAC/README.md

 Contact
 -------

-Pls reach out to srinivasan.apps@gmail.con for any clarifications or issues
+Pls reach out to srinivasan.apps@gmail.com for any clarifications or issues